 Average Pocket Money by Age

-There’s no official rulebook when it comes to child pocket money, but UK data does show a clear trend: the older children get, the more they tend to receive.
-Younger children might start with just a few pounds a week, while teenagers often manage a bit more as their independence grows.
+There’s no official rule for how much pocket money children should get, but UK data does show a clear pattern: the older children get, the more they tend to receive.
+Younger children might start with just a few pounds a week, while teenagers often receive more as their independence and spending needs grow.

 Age of the child